Save Your Smile From Infection & Extraction

 If you’re one of the many people worried about their oral health and trying to save their teeth from extraction, then you’ve come to the right place.
 If the damage is caught soon enough, Sacramento restorative dentist, Dr. A. Scott Grivas III, DDS, can save your teeth and restore your oral health with root canal treatment.
 Learn how you can enjoy a beautiful, healthy smile again with Dr. Grivas.

 What Is Root Canal Treatment?

 Dr. Grivas and the team at our Sacramento office understand that root canals have gained a bad reputation over the years.
 Rest assured, root canal treatment can act as a buffer and a booster for your oral health, eliminating infection and the need for extraction.
-Dr. Grivas is well-versed in the art of root canal procedures after over a decade of professional dentistry and will be sure to keep your treatment as comfortable as possible.
+Dr. Grivas is well-versed in the art of root canal procedures after over a decade of professional dentistry and will be sure to keep your treatment as comfortable and pain-free as possible.

 Who Needs Root Canal Treatment?

 It’s possible that you need a root canal and may not even know it.
 Sometimes the nerves are so damaged that pain doesn’t even register.
 Dr. Grivas encourages his patients to be vigilant for any possible signs that may indicate infection.
 Besides pain, other possible signs that you may need a root canal include:

 - Damage to your gums or the surrounding bone

 - Discoloration or darkening of the tooth

 - Swollen gums or abscesses on the gums